This piece has been medically reviewed by Rich Marlar, MD, Medical Advisor to Aeroflow Diabetes.

 - Cholesterol test: Checks your cholesterol levels to prevent heart attack, heart disease, or stroke.
 Have a cholesterol test once a year.

-3. Eat a Healthy Diet
+Eat a Balanced Diet

-Healthy eating is another excellent step toward developing a beneficial treatment plan, especially if you have type 2 diabetes since it can be managed with the right food choices.
+Healthy eating is another excellent step toward developing a beneficial treatment plan, especially if you have type 2 diabetes, since it can be managed with the right food choices.
 In addition, eating right can help you control your cholesterol, blood pressure, and blood glucose levels, maintain a healthy weight, and prevent diabetes symptoms.

-Foods to Eat & Avoid
+Foods to Eat

 - Vegetables